Premiere: Clarian -"Mirror of the Sun"

-Clarian has the utmost honour of being the first release from Seth Troxler’s new “Soft Touch” imprint – and we have the utmost honour of premiering the brilliant “Mirror Of The Sun”, in which the longtime Guy Gerber collaborator and Montreal native treats us with inquisitive plucky guitars before transforming into an Arabian leaning tropical jam punctuated by flirty basslines and Jess Cardinal’s dusky vocals.
+Clarian has the utmost honor of being the first release from Seth Troxler’s new “Soft Touch” imprint – and we have the utmost honor of premiering the brilliant “Mirror Of The Sun”, in which the longtime Guy Gerber collaborator and Montreal native treats us with inquisitive plucky guitars before transforming into an Arabian leaning tropical jam punctuated by flirty basslines and Jess Cardinal’s dusky vocals.

 Videos by VICE